-The Myers & Company page of this website tells you about how we run our business and handle our cases.
+In the About Us section we describe how we run our firm and handle cases.
 This tells you a little bit more about me.

 IT ALL STARTED WITH SOCCER